KINGSMITH97/ansible_playbooks/README.md

 - Install nginx and ensure it is running.
 - Enable nginx to start on boot.
 - Stop and disable ufw (firewall) service.

+# Exercise 4: User and Group Management
+## Objective: Manage users and groups on remote hosts.

+- Create a user deploy with a specific home directory and shell.
+- Create a group developers and add the deploy user to this group.
+- Ensure the deploy user has a specific SSH key in their ~/.ssh/authorized_keys file.

+# Exercise 5: Cron Jobs
+## Objective: Manage cron jobs on remote hosts.

+- Create a cron job that runs a script /usr/local/bin/backup.sh every day at midnight.
+- Ensure the cron job is owned by the root user.Objective: Manage cron jobs on remote hosts.